Saadali2k23/Web-project/README.md

 # Web-project
-Its a repository of project1
+this is a repository for project1